Application Process for SSD

 - Insight from more than 20 years of legal experience

 - Services based on contingency fees (we don't get paid unless we win your case)

 - Free, initial consultations to discuss your case

 - Constant communication and updates when necessary

-The experience and knowledge we have acquired over two decades allows us to prepare for and avoid the common pitfalls that can result in denied SSD benefits.
+The experience and knowledge we have acquired over two decades allows us to prepare for and avoid the common drawbacks that can result in denied SSD benefits.

 What information do I need for my application?

 According to the Social Security Administration (SSA) you will need:

 - Names and dates of birth of any minor children and your spouse

 - Military Service discharge information for all periods of active duty